elixir-cldr/cldr/README.md

 The CLDR data is maintained in [JSON format by the Unicode Consortium](https://github.com/unicode-cldr/cldr-json).
 The appropriate content is maintained as submodules in the `data` directory of this `Cldr` repository.

-If this repo has just been cloned then first of all you will need to initialize and retrieve the submodules:
+1. If this repo has just been cloned then first of all you will need to initialize and retrieve the submodules:

     git submodule update --init data/cldr-*

-When CLDR releases new data then the submodules in this repo also need to be updated.
+2. When CLDR releases new data then the submodules in this repo also need to be updated.
 To update the CDLR data, `git pull` each of the submodules.
 For example:

     git submodule -q foreach git pull -q origin master

-From time-to-time ISO will update the repository of ISO3166 language codes.
+3. From time-to-time ISO will update the repository of ISO3166 language codes.
 Ensure you have the latest version downloaded:

     mix cldr.download.iso_currency

-The file `pluralRanges.xml` needs to be updated with each release and stored in the `./data` directory.
-This is manually extracted from the `core.zip` file downloaded from the [CLDR repository](http://cldr.unicode.org/index/downloads).
+4. The file `pluralRanges.xml` needs to be updated with each release and stored in the `./data` directory.
+This must be manually extracted from the `core.zip` file downloaded from the [CLDR repository](http://cldr.unicode.org/index/downloads).
 It will be transformed into a `json` version during the next phase, consolidation.
-After putting the file in place, edit it to remove the `<!DOCTYPE ...>` line since the DTD is not available and parsing the file will raise an exception.

-After updating the respository, the locales need to be consolidated into the format used by Cldr.
+5. After updating the respository, the locales need to be consolidated into the format used by Cldr.
 This is done by:

     mix cldr.consolidate

-Then you will need to regenerate the `language_tags.ebin` file by executing the following.
+6. Then you will need to regenerate the `language_tags.ebin` file by executing the following.
 Note that `MIX_ENV=test` is essential since thats how we guarantee all locales are configured.

     MIX_ENV=test mix cldr.generate_language_tags